-Principal of and interest on the Notes will be payable by the Township or a duly designated paying agent at the date of maturity.
-The Notes will bear interest at the rate per annum indicated above, commencing from their date of delivery.
-Interest on the Notes will be payable at maturity.
-While DTC is acting as securities depository for the Notes, the principal of and interest on the Notes will be payable by wire transfer to DTC or its nominee, which is obligated to remit such principal and interest payments to DTC Participants.
-DTC Participants and Indirect Participants will be responsible for remitting such principal and interest payments to the Beneficial Owners of the Notes.
-The Notes are not subject to redemption prior to their stated maturity date.
+Principal and interest on each series of the Notes will be payable by the Township or a duly designated paying agent (if any) at the respective maturity dates thereof.
+Each series of the Notes will bear interest at the respective rates per annum indicated above, commencing from their date of delivery.
+Interest on each series of the Notes will be payable on the maturity date thereof.
+While DTC is acting as securities depository for the BANs, the principal of and interest on the BANs will be payable by wire transfer to DTC or its nominee, which is obligated to remit such principal and interest payments to DTC Participants and Indirect Participants will be responsible for remitting such principal and interest payments to the Beneficial Owners of the BANs.
+The Notes are not subject to redemption prior to their respective maturity dates.

-The BAN is authorized to be issued pursuant to: (i) the Local Bond Law, Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented ("Local Bond Law"); (ii) bond ordinances 2022-08, 2023-05, 2023-11, 2023-17, 2023-30, 2024-08, 2024-09 and 2024-11, each duly and finally adopted by the Township Committee and published in accordance with the requirements of the Local Bond Law; and (iii) a Certificate of Determination and Award executed by the Chief Financial Officer of the Township on May , 2024.
+The BAN is authorized to be issued pursuant to: (i) the Local Bond Law, Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented ("Local Bond Law"); (ii) bond ordinances 2022-08, 2023-05, 2023-11, 2023-17, 2023-30, 2024-08, 2024-09 and 2024-11, each duly and finally adopted by the Township Committee and published in accordance with the requirements of the Local Bond Law; and (iii) a Certificate of Determination and Award executed by the Chief Financial Officer of the Township on May 8, 2025.

-The SEN is authorized to be issued pursuant to: (i) the Local Budget Law, constituting Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented; (ii) ordinance 2023-09, duly and finally adopted by the Township Committee; (iii) a resolution adopted by the Township Committee on April 4, 2024; and (iv) a Certificate of Determination and Award, executed by the Chief Financial Officer of the Township on May , 2024.
+The SEN is authorized to be issued pursuant to: (i) the Local Budget Law, constituting Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented; (ii) ordinance 2023-09, duly and finally adopted by the Township Committee; (iii) a resolution adopted by the Township Committee on April 3, 2025; and (iv) a Certificate of Determination and Award, executed by the Chief Financial Officer of the Township on May 8, 2025.

-The BAN is being issued by the Township to provide funds which will be used to: (i) temporarily finance the costs of capital improvements and the acquisition of various capital equipment by the repayment at maturity of the principal of certain bond anticipation notes heretofore issued by the Township; (ii) temporarily finance the cost of various capital improvements for which obligations have been authorized, but not yet issued; and (iii) pay certain costs and expenses incidental to the issuance and delivery of the BAN.
+The BAN is being issued by the Township to provide funds which, will be used to: (i) temporarily finance the costs of capital improvements and the acquisition of various capital equipment by the repayment at maturity of the principal of certain bond anticipation notes heretofore issued by the Township; (ii) temporarily finance the cost of various capital improvements for which obligations have been authorized, but not yet issued; and (iii) pay certain costs and expenses incidental to the issuance and delivery of the BAN.